YKLoh666/AACS3273-Past-Year-Answer/Fundamentals to AI.md

   - Definition of rational agent:
     - For each possible (4) **percept sequence**, the rational agent should select an (3) **action** that (1) **maximizes performance measure**, based on **evidence** provided by the (4) **percept sequence** and the (2) **prior knowledge about the environment**.
   - Rational Agent should be able to:
-    1. **Gather information** - perceive the environment before acting.
-    2. **Learning** - compensate for the incomplete or incorrect prior knowledge about the environment.
+    1. **Learning** - compensate for the incomplete or incorrect prior knowledge about the environment.
 Increase adaptability.
-    3. **Autonomy** - act depends on its own percepts and learning experience, not fully relying on the prior knowledge provided by the designer.
+    2. **Autonomy** - act depends on its own percepts and learning experience, not fully relying on the prior knowledge provided by the designer.
+    3. **Information Gathering** - perceive the environment before acting.

 - **Rational Agent vs. Omniscient Agent**